TheGloriousGenesis/CS_Learning/Docker/Docker_Fundamentals/README.md

 - Easily maintainable due to update in creating new container versus creating new VM

 Kubernates
-- Can run necessary containers toe networking and management
+- Can run necessary containers for networking and management

 Linux kernel namespaces:
 Default things given: